College theater club hosts interactive Clue game

 “I love how mysterious it was,” she said.

-Hastings College students will perform the spring play “The Whale” on April 20-23, and Weeks asked the community to come and support the group in their effort.
+Hastings College students will perform the spring play “The Whale” on April 20-23, and Weeks asked the community to come and support the group in its effort.

 For more information about the theater group, visit the Hastings College Theatre Facebook page or APO Instagram account titled HC_APO.